Learn how to make my favorite quick, healthy, and affordable weeknight dinner, Black Beans and Rice!

 During the holidays, our staff had a potluck, and that was the first time I tried real Black Beans and Rice.
 One of my co-workers (an older Cuban lady) brought a huge pot of black beans, which she had cooked from scratch, starting with dried beans.
 It was so good!

 Easy Black Beans and Rice

 After that party, I only lasted a few more months in Florida before I was Audi 5000!
 I left just as the weather was heating up again ...
 I wasn't sticking around for summer.

-Once I returned to Wisconsin’s cooler climes, I came up with my own easy version of that Cuban Black Beans and Rice.
-I’m not claiming that this is an authentic Cuban recipe, but it’s very tasty, and I’ve been making it ever since!
+Once I returned to Wisconsin's cooler climes, I came up with my own easy version of that Cuban Black Beans and Rice.
+I'm not claiming that this is an authentic Cuban recipe, but it's very tasty, so simple, and I've been making it ever since!

 Black Beans and Rice is one of those dishes that's super basic, yet totally delicious.
 The ingredients are all very healthy, and it doesn't get much more budget friendly,